ibexa/documentation-developer/docs/guide/extending/extending_thumbnails.md

 # Extending thumbnails

-Thumbnails enable you to easily choose an image for a specific Content Type.
+The thumbnails API enable you to easily choose an image for a specific content.
 If you do not want to use custom thumbnails [`ContentType` icons](../../resources/icons.md#content-types) will be used instead.

 ## Thumbnail mechanism